-Use Devtendo to reduce repetitive questions, create a culture of video content creation on a regular basis, prevent knowledge from locked up in silos and allow people to use self-discovery for finding quick video answers.
+Use Devtendo to reduce repetitive questions, create a culture of content creation and documentation as part of the release process, prevent knowledge from locked up in silos and allow people to use self-discovery for finding quick video answers.
 Enable asynchronous communication to scale and manage distributed teams.

 Some good examples of asynchronous communication: Emails or Slack posts with small video clips to capture the issue discussed, Internal wiki pages or asana tasks with meeting notes and key project decisions, documentation, and training collateral for every new release full of videos and visuals, bug reports with screen recording clips, messaging preferred over phone calls for small tasks, video library for new hires, and most importantly, respect for interruption-free work slots for employees in the "builder" role.